-- 1 "Life cycle costs" means specific and quantifiable costs associated with an item over its useful 2 life, including costs of disposal, in addition to the purchase price. - 3 "Local business" is an independently owned and operated individual, business, or organization 4 located within 150 miles of the City that provides locally supplied products and goods. - 5 "Locally supplied" means products and goods made or supplied, or services provided, from an 6 independently owned and operated individual, business, or organization located within 150 miles 7 of the City. - 8 "Minority/woman-owned business enterprise" or "M/WBE" is a business that has received this 9 designation by another local government, the State of Maryland, or the United States of America.
-10 Typically, an M/WBE is a business that is at least 51% owned and controlled by one or more 11 socially and economically disadvantaged individuals.
-An individual is presumed to be socially and economically disadvantaged if that individual belongs to one of the following groups: African 12 13 Americans, Hispanic Americans, Asian Pacific Americans, Subcontinent Asian Americans, Native 14 Americans, and women.
-Persons who own and control their business, but are not members of one 15 of the above groups, also may meet the M/WBE definition if they establish their social and 16 economic disadvantage.
-Individuals with disabilities may also meet the M/WBE definition. - 17 "Percentage price preference" means the percentage by which a bid from a responsible bidder or - 17 "Percentage price preference" means the percentage by which a bid from a responsible bidder or18 price available from a vendor whose product contains recycled materials (or a greater use of - 19 recycled material) may exceed the lowest responsive bid submitted by a responsible bidder whose - 20 product does not contain recycled material (or a lesser use of recycled material). - 21 "Post-consumer waste" means an item that has served its intended use, such as old newspapers or 22 magazines, and has been separated and diverted from the waste stream for the purposes of 23 collection and recycling.
-It does not include waste generated during production of an end product, 24 such as printer's waste. - 25 "Price preference" means a percentage of increase in price that the City may pay to obtain a26 designated recycled or environmentally preferable product or service. - 27 "Procurement" means buying, purchasing, renting, leasing or otherwise acquiring any goods,28 services or construction.
-It also includes all functions that pertain to the obtaining of any good, - services of construction.
-It also includes an functions that pertain to the obtaining of any good, service or construction, including description of requirements, selection and solicitation of sources, - 30 preparation and award of a contract and all phases of contract administration. - 31 "Professional services" means personal services of members of a licensed or otherwise recognized 32 profession, including but not limited to accountants, architects, attorneys, auditors, engineers, - 33 medical practitioners, surveyors, information technology support providers, and the like. - 34 "Proposal" means an offer to supply goods or perform services or to purchase goods to be disposed - 35 of in response to a request for proposals by the City where competitive sealed proposals or - 36 negotiations will be used rather than the competitive sealed bid process. - 37 "Recycled material" means material recovered from or otherwise diverted from the waste stream, - 38 including recycled paper.
+- 1 "Life cycle costs" means specific and quantifiable costs associated with an item over its useful - 2 life, including costs of disposal, in addition to the purchase price. - 3 "Local business" is an independently owned and operated individual, business, or organization - 4 located within 150 miles of the City that provides locally supplied products and goods. - 5 "Locally supplied" means products and goods made or supplied, or services provided, from an - 6 independently owned and operated individual, business, or organization located within 150 miles - 7 of the City. - 8 "Minority/woman-owned business enterprise" or "M/WBE" is a business that has received this - 9 designation by another local government, the State of Maryland, or the United States of America. - 10 Typically, an M/WBE is a business that is at least 51% owned and controlled by one or more - socially and economically disadvantaged individuals.
+An individual is presumed to be socially and - economically disadvantaged if that individual belongs to one of the following groups: African - Americans, Hispanic Americans, Asian Pacific Americans, Subcontinent Asian Americans, Native - Americans, and women.
+Persons who own and control their business, but are not members of one - of the above groups, also may meet the M/WBE definition if they establish their social and - economic disadvantage.
+Individuals with disabilities may also meet the M/WBE definition. - 17 "Percentage price preference" means the percentage by which a bid from a responsible bidder or - price available from a vendor whose product contains recycled materials (or a greater use of - 19 recycled material) may exceed the lowest responsive bid submitted by a responsible bidder whose - 20 product does not contain recycled material (or a lesser use of recycled material). - 21 "Post-consumer waste" means an item that has served its intended use, such as old newspapers or - 22 magazines, and has been separated and diverted from the waste stream for the purposes of - collection and recycling.
+It does not include waste generated during production of an end product, - such as printer's waste. - 25 "Price preference" means a percentage of increase in price that the City may pay to obtain a - designated recycled or environmentally preferable product or service. - 27 "Procurement" means buying, purchasing, renting, leasing or otherwise acquiring any goods, - services or construction.
+It also includes all functions that pertain to the obtaining of any good, - service or construction, including description of requirements, selection and solicitation of sources, - 30 preparation and award of a contract and all phases of contract administration. - 31 "Professional services" means personal services of members of a licensed or otherwise recognized - 32 profession, including but not limited to accountants, architects, attorneys, auditors, engineers, - medical practitioners, surveyors, information technology support providers, and the like. - 34 "Proposal" means an offer to supply goods or perform services or to purchase goods to be disposed - of in response to a request for proposals by the City where competitive sealed proposals or - 36 negotiations will be used rather than the competitive sealed bid process. - 37 "Recycled material" means material recovered from or otherwise diverted from the waste stream, - 38 including recycled paper.
 It includes post-consumer waste but does not include those materials and - 39 by-products generated from and commonly reused during production of an end product.